Allegheny-Computer-Science-301-F2020/lab01-Hirotakacmpsc100/writing/report.md

 - Briefly describe the article's premise.
  - Your answer here
+The article talks about how we need to be discussing whether if it's moral nor ethical

 - What is the ethical concern, in your opinion?
  - Your answer here
+We never know what is our information used for

 - What data is being manipulated in the article?
  - Your answer here
+our personal data that we dont even notice

 - Briefly describe the analysis, as you understand it.
  - Your answer here
+It analyze how transparent Google is connected with other companies, services

 - Who stands to lose or to gain something from this form of analysis?
  - Your answer here
+ Comopanies gaim more information from this form of connectivity through Google

 #### Did you remember to add your name to this document?
+Yes